Curious-Chronicles/garden/02-Byte Chronicles/BC9-Databases/BC92-SQL/BC923-8 Week SQL Challenge 3rd Week.md

 Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.
 Try to keep it as short as possible - you may also want to run some sort of join to make your explanations a bit easier!

-Summarized version of the plan changes that occurred for the first 8 customes.
+Summarized version of the plan changes that occurred for the first 8 customers.

 |Customer| Journey Started | Journey Ended | Within Trial Period| Churn After Period| New Plan Period|
 | --- | --- | --- | --- | --- | --- |